softcraft-development/typonomy/docs/functions/partialRight.md

 > **partialRight**\<`A`, `B`, `R`\>(`combine`, `value`): [`Transform`](../type-aliases/Transform.md)\<`A`, `R`\>

 Partially apply a value to the right (second) parameter of a `Combine`.
-Reduces the order of the function from 2 to 1.
+Reduces the arity of the function from 2 to 1.

 ## Type parameters